-This beef chuck roast is tender, juicy and delicious.
+This beef chuck roast is tender, juicy, and delicious.
 It's cooked in the oven using a marinade made with garlic and cayenne.
 And, served with a gravy made with pan drippings.
-A simple and easy recipe perfect for entertaining guests.
+A simple and easy recipe perfect main dish for entertaining guests.

 ½cupSpanish onionsfinely chopped